 During an eight-day trip, we limited out dining out to one meal in Reykjavik.
 For the rest, we made our own food.
 It saved us a ton of money!

-2. Head to Costco in Reykjavik
+Shop at Costco in Reykjavik

 If you’re spending more than a few days in Iceland and want to save on food, you definitely need to make a stop at Costco for groceries.